How to Value a Business

 Peak Business Valuation, business appraiser Utah, works with both buyers and sellers to help them feel more confident in the business transaction.
 Through a business valuation, you can gain a better understanding of what the fair market value of a business is.
 A business valuation identifies key value drivers, the strengths, weaknesses, and risks of the business.
 Most importantly it determines a range of value for the business.
 Understanding this range can help you successfully negotiate a good deal for both parties.

 There are several ways a valuation expert determines the value of a business.
 Below we briefly discuss each of these ways.
 For a more in-depth explanation see Common Business Valuation Approaches.
+Peak Business Valuation is happy to answer any questions you may have.
+Schedule a free consultation to get in touch!

 The first way to determine the value of a business is by determining the value of the assets that come with the business.
 Assets may include supplies, equipment, products, etc. Add up the value of each of the assets and then subtract the current value.
 In other words, determine the fair market value of the assets less liabilities.
 This approach is especially useful for businesses that may not be making a profit.
 It is also applicable for asset-heavy companies such as manufacturing companies and real estate firms.